[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Upload files as a knowledge source | Microsoft Learn

-kpi-raw-data-yoy.xlsx added as file knowledge with indexing complete.
-The agent can now reference this data without an attachment
+kpi-raw-data-yoy.xlsx added as file knowledge and indexing complete.
+The agent can now reference this data without attachment

-The code interpreter needs to be enabled per environment, and defaults to off.
+The code interpreter must be enabled per environment and is off by default.

 In the agent's "Settings" → "Generative AI" under "File processing capabilities", turn on "Code interpreter".